ljiang95/animal-crossing-new-horizons-turnip-price/README.md

 The turnip price in Nintendo Switch Game - Animal Crossing: New Horizon This set of data has characteristics of periodicity, trending, different patterns and random noise, which is perfect practice data for data scientist, analyst or enthusiast.

+There are existed prediction models on the internet, which are based on the previous game version and have been proved effective for New Horizons.
+I suggest not browsing these websites because this will bring bias to the modeling process.
+Remember this dataset is only for practice purpose.

 ## Data
 ### Acquisition
 All the turnip price data was manually reported by Ling, fay, hera and Emily twice a day.
 A small amount of data is missing due to island construction or other reasons.
 Please check whether there is any NaN before you build any model.